Disaster Recovery Planning and Risk Management

 Budget for the Most Likely Scenarios

-As previously stated, it is cost prohibitive to plan for each and every type of disaster that could possibly impact your business.
+As previously stated, it is cost-prohibitive to plan for each and every type of disaster that could possibly impact your business.
 Spend your money wisely in order to cover the disasters that are most likely to occur to your business.
 Take an objective look and try not to get caught up in the headlines of the day.
 For example, terrorism seems to be at the top of the news lately, but it is one of the most unlikely events to occur in the United States.
 If you live in the Northeast, a snowstorm is more likely to impact your business for few days.
 In Florida, a hurricane can hit.
-In Los Angeles, California, earthquakes are a real concern.
+In California, earthquakes can be a real concern.

 Also, budget for the physical security of your business during the disaster.
 This may include relocating contract employees from an area that was not affected by the disaster.